Which AI copilots integrate with Zendesk? A complete 2026 guide

 -

-Unified Knowledge: It connects to over 100 sources, from past tickets and Google Docs to Confluence and Slack, which helps it deliver much more accurate answers.
+Unified Knowledge: It connects to over 100 sources, from past tickets to Google Docs and Confluence, to provide additional context to your agents.

 -